playfulprogramming/playfulprogramming/content/windmillcode/posts/LibTracker-Updates-12-11-24/index.md

   - Integration of CVE details for all dependencies and subdependencies.
   - Search functionality extended to include nested child rows.
   - Responsive design updates to allow a card-based layout for improved usability.
-- **Replace Action with Icons and Tooltips**: Replace actions with icons, complemented by tooltips for clarity.

 - **Recursion Exclusion List**: Add an exclusion list for recursion to manage directories and files efficiently.
 - **Workspace Folder Management**: Development depends on the VSCode API’s capability to support VSCode profiles.
 - **SBOM Generation**: Generate SBOM for projects and apps.